iov-one/iov-core/docs/KeyBase.md

 ## Key Terms:

-- UserProfile: A collection of User materials.
-Includes multiple `keyringEntries` associated with a UserProfile.
+- `UserProfile`: A collection of User materials.
+Includes multiple `keyringEntries` associated with a `UserProfile`.
-- Keyring: An object containing `keyringEntry`'s.
+- `Keyring`: An object containing `keyringEntry`'s.
-- KeyringEntry: An object which houses ONE `SecretIdentity` and N `PublicIdentities`.
+- `KeyringEntry`: An object which houses ONE `SeedIdentity` and N `PublicIdentities`.
-- SecretIdentity: Single Private material entry in a `KeyringEntry`, used for signing transactions and deriving `PublicIdentities`.
+- `SeedIdentity`: Single Private material entry in a `KeyringEntry`, used for deriving a `secret` to sign  transactions and generate `PublicIdentities`.
-- PublicIdentities: Public materials collection.
-Contains the an array of objects related to `SecretIdentity`.
+- `PublicIdentities`: Public materials collection.
+Contains the an array of objects related to a `SeedIdentity`.
-- PublicIdentity: A collection of information derived from a `SecretIdentity`.
+- `PublicIdentity`: A collection of information derived from a `secret`.
 It includes an address, publicKey, and HD path data which is always defined via the HD specifications.
 Used for end user queries for balances and transaction histories.

 ## Feature Set: